GraceYoon/Fast-latent-correlation/README.md

 **3dfigure1.R** - 3D-figure of bridge inverse function for TC case.

+**Delta_vs_Zeroprop.R** - generate a figure showing the relationship between latent cutoff Delta and zero proportion of data.
+Basically inverse of normal cdf.

 **Twovariable_simulation.R** - Simulation to save results of computation time and errors between two variables in all different type combinations.
 Tried

 **Twovariable_simulation_functions.R** - Wrapper functions for the simulation between two synthetic variables.